jakuta-tech/JitDecrypter/README.md

 Once the target executable has been built, encryption is applied to the designated code sections (e.g., *.prot*) using an additional application.

+### Just-In-Time Decryption

+All components required for just-in-time decryption are encapsulated within the *Tracer* class.
+The functionality can be activated via the *StartTracing* method and deactivated using *StopTracing*.
+This approach minimizes the visible overhead within the actual source code logic.

+**StartTracing**

+- Activates tracing and allows the execution of protected code within a protected section.

+**StopTracing**

+- Deactivates tracing, disabling execution of protected code and allowing unprotected code to be executed again.

 ## Solution Overview

 ### Builder Project

 *Builder.exe* is an auxiliary application responsible for encrypting the *.prot* section after the target application has been built.
+The encryption algorithm and key used in *Builder* must match those used in the decrypter implementation in the *JitDecrypter* project.
-It is configured to run automatically as a post-build event.
+*Builder.exe* is configured to run automatically as a post-build event.
 Therefore, ensure that the solution is **rebuilt** after making changes to the code.
+The chosen enryption algortihm and key in the encrypter has to be the same in the decrypter implementation.

 ### JitDecrypter Project